Alicepinch/roots-cafe/TESTING.md

 All other pages passed when running through the WS3 code validator, the only errors which returned were in regards to the comments in my code.

-### Usability Testing:
+#### Form Testing:
 ---

+The contact us form has been tested with different scenarios.

+- When an empty form was submitted.
+The webpage promted me to fill in the first mandatory field.
+- I then filled each form field in one after another then submitted to check that all required form fields were working until a succesful form was submitted.
+   - Whilst testing the form I noticed that the 'textarea' element was not a required field so I fixed this.
+- The form was filled in with a invalid email address. (missing ".co.uk") form was not submitted.
+- When all form fields were completed correctly the form was submitted.

+Please note that when submitting this form it will lead to a 405 error, this is because it isn't linked up to go through to anywhere at the moment and something that would be fixed in a future scope.

+#### Usability Testing:
+---

 This website has been cross checked on Safari, Chrome and Firefox and works in all of them.

-This has also been run through [Ami Responsive](http://ami.responsivedesign.is/).
+This has also been run through [Ami Responsive](http://ami.responsivedesign.is/) and checked with developer tools regularly to ensure that the website is responsive.
+On top of this I checked on my Iphone directly as I found that the developer tools could sometimes be buggy.
+This was also checked on a larger screen size of 27inches to check the responsiveness.

 I also sent this link out to some family and friends to check both the UX and to test that everything was working.

-- Above I have mentioned how when testing in different screen sizes I encountered some issues and how I fixed these for the Hero Image and cover text.
+- Above I have mentioned how when testing in different screen sizes/browsers I encountered some issues and how I fixed these for the Hero Image and cover text and image formats.

 ### User stories tested:
 ---